Python-Test-Engineer/ancestors-ai/docs/index.md

 #### Factual store

-Important facts about you and your life can be catalougued and made available according to security rules.
+Important facts about you and your life can be catalogued and made available according to security rules.

+- Add small 'notes' or a photo with a narrative.
+- Add links to your YouTuve Videos and Podcasts.
+- Let AI create stories based on you 'notes' and tell future generations stories about you and your life.

 #### Biography